About the Diary

 The Europa Diary is once again promoting the contest for students’ works.
 The contest is open for all high school students who wish to submit their works on the topic of relations between Serbia and the EU or on some of the topics covered in the Europa Diary.
 The prize for the authors of the best works is a trip throughout Europe so that they can feel firsthand how everyday life looks in the EU.
 In the meantime you can read the Europa Diary, it might serve you as an inspiration to participate yourself.

 The Europa Diary 2019/2020 publication was financed by the Delegation of the EU to Serbia.
-The Ministry of Education, Science and Technological Development of the Republic of Serbia and the Ministry of European Integration of the Republic of Serbia supported this project and participated in the preparation of this diary.
+The Ministry of Education and the Ministry of European Integration of the Republic of Serbia supported this project and participated in the preparation of this diary.